GENL/matice/README.md

 [![Downloads on NPM](https://img.shields.io/npm/dt/matice.svg?style=flat)](https://www.npmjs.com/package/matice)

 Matice creates a Blade directive that you can include in your views.
-It will export a JavaScript object of your application's translations, keyed by their names (aliases, lang, filenames, folders name), as well as globals trans(), __() and transChoice() helper functions which you can use to access your translations in your JavaScript.
+It will export a JavaScript object of your Laravel application's translations, keyed by their names (aliases, lang, filenames, folders name), as well as globals trans(), __() and transChoice() helper functions which you can use to access your translations in your JavaScript.